wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 1. each transaction accesses shared data without interfering with other transactions, and
 2. if a transaction terminates normally, then all of its effects are made permanent; otherwise it has no effect at all.

+The purpose of this chapter is to make this model precise.

+In this section we present a user-oriented model of the system, Which consists of a database that a user can access by executing transactions.